wolfricoz/RMRbot/docs/automod.md

 The bot checks if the advert is under 10 list items by looking for messages shorter than 50, with -, *, •, • >, ★, ☆, ♡ (More to be added when needed!).
 When an user does post a list over 10 items, the advert team is notified.

+<br>if: ❌ potentially has more than 10 list points
+<br>if: 🤖 its good

 #### List checking
 The bot checks for more than 2 spaces in a row, if such an instance is found the advert is removed and the user is notified.